saifyahya/taskmaster/README.md

 - task title based on the clicked task.
 - task description.
 - task due date.
-- can update task state.
+- update task state.
+- delete task.
 ## daily change log
 - Lab27
 1. Add Task Details page with two text views: task title and task description.
 Task title is passed from intent in the main when the task button clicked.